 Figure 3: Measured acoustic parameters for the constant frequency (CF), initial frequency modulated (iFM) and terminal frequency modulated (tFM) components of individual calls emitted under single-bat and multi-bat conditions.
 Each column shows the measurements per call component, while each row shows a group of related measurements: A-C) duration D-F) spectral measurements G-I) received level J-K) relative FM-CF ratios L-M) FM component bandwidths.
 Ncallssingle= 177 , Ncallsmulti= 49.
 Raw data points are plotted over box plots showing the median, quartiles and whiskers of 1.5 times the inter-quartile range.

 We measured 13 acoustic parameters of the initial and terminal frequency-modulated (iFM, tFM) and of the central constant-frequency (CF) component of 226 individual horseshoe bat echolocation calls (Figure 3).
 Most call parameters showed no difference between single-bat and multi-bat observations (Table 1).
-Only the median duration of the CF-component was ~3ms shorter (p=0.003) and the median level of the terminal FM-component was ~3 dB fainter in multi-bat situations (p=0.01) compared to single-bat situations The rest of the measured parameters were very similar between the single-bat and multi-bat conditions, and the median differences were non-significant (p>0.05, Table 1).
-Some of the parameters such as iFM duration (single-bat range: 0.32-2.69ms, multi-bat range:0.30-2.216), tFM duration (single-bat range:0.32-4.04 ms, multi-bat range: 0.72-3.57 ms) and tFM bandwidth (single-bat range:3.85-22.45 kHz, multi-bat range: 3.81-20.98 kHz) had overlapping ranges and showed low to negligible median differences (See SI 0.5 for all parameter ranges).
+Only the median duration of the CF-component was ~3ms shorter (p=0.003) and the median level of the terminal FM-component was ~3 dB fainter in multi-bat situations (p=0.01) compared to single-bat situations.
+The remaining parameters were very similar between the single-bat and multi-bat conditions (p>0.05, Table 1).
+For instance, some call parameters that showed change in previous studies had overlapping ranges such as tFM duration (single-bat:0.32-4.04, multi-bat:0.72-3.57 ), tFM bandwidth (single-bat:3.85-22.45, multi-bat:3.81-20.98) and CF peak frequency (single-bat:101.9-112.1, multi-bat:101.9-111.1 ).

-Our ‘whole dataset’ results broadly matched with the results from the ‘clustered’ and ‘isolated’ subsets (SI 0.6).
+Our ‘whole dataset’ results somewhat matched the results from the ‘clustered’ and ‘isolated’ subsets (SI 0.6).
 Median CF duration differed by ~3ms in both isolated and clustered subsets, while iFM and tFM median durations differed by ~ 0.1ms.
 The spectral parameters (CF peak frequency, tFM bandwidth, i/tFM lower frequency) differed in the magnitude of difference across the ‘clustered’ and ‘isolated’ subsets.
 If pseudo-replication was not a major concern, we expect the results of the isolated and clustered datasets to match.
 The observed deviations imply that pseudo-replication may have been a concern however.
 Before reaching this conclusion, it is important to consider the severe drop in sample size in the isolated data subset as a possible cause for the deviation in trends across parameters.
 In the isolated subset, Nmulti = 5 calls, in contrast to the much higher Nsingle=53.
 The severe drop in sample size in the ‘isolated’ data set and the different trends in the spectral parameters make it hard to conclude whether pseudo-replication has played a major role in the individual call analysis.

 Table 1: Difference between multi and single bat call parameters.
 The median difference is reported for all parameters except CF peak frequency, where the difference in range is reported.